-It is possible under the Regulations to divide contracts into lots and to limit the number of lots which may be awarded to a single entity.
-The Public Contracts Regulations require contracting authorities to document the reasons for not subdividing a contract into lots.
+It is possible under the Procurement Regulations to divide contracts into lots and to limit the number of lots that may be awarded to a single entity.
+The Public Contracts Regulations require contracting authorities to document the reasons for not subdividing a contract into lots in the procurement documents or in the Regulation 84 Report.